Line of Actual Control: Important points

-Border Out Posts
+Border Outposts

 In 2025, India had 197 operational Border Out Posts (BOP) with China, after adding 40 more BOPs in the aftermath of 2021 Galwan clashes, 56 existing posts were moved forward closer to the border, and the monthly patrol frequency per BOP was raised to more than the previous 10 patrols.
-These are managed by the 100,000 soldiers of Indo-Tibetan Border Police Force (ITBP).
+These are managed by the 100,000 soldiers of the Indo-Tibetan Border Police Force (ITBP).
 Each BOP, with 200+ soldiers each, has several sub-posts.
 Regular patrols are sent from BOP to the Patrol Points, and BRO is building all-weather paved motorable roads to all BOPs.
-BOPs are grouped into the following three sectors (note: numbers are old number before the 2021 Galwan clash).
+BOPs are grouped into the following three sectors (note: numbers are old numbers before the 2021 Galwan clash).